Understanding Logic and Reason

 - There are terms or concepts we conceptualize by rationalizing or observing (by comparing attributes); like Socrates, men, or mortality.

-Then one could reason further, and apply skepticism by asking, “how do we know all men are mortal?”
+Then, one could reason further and apply skepticism by asking, “how do we know all men are mortal?”

 Meanwhile, one can apply logical rule-sets to that skepticism and hypothesis, just like the scientific method does.
+Ok, now we have a hypothesis, its time to look for empirical data and apply formal rule-sets so we can get published!

-From this we can… infer… that logic is a judgement (statement) with an expected outcome, like a rule-set (A+B=C), and reason is the act of critical thinking, combining, associating, questioning, and drawing inferences from judgements.
+From all this we can… infer… that logic is a judgement (statement) with an expected outcome, like a rule-set (A+B=C), and reason is the act of critical thinking, combining, associating, questioning, and drawing inferences from judgements.

 Are logic and reason arts or sciences?
 The answer is they are both.
 There is both an art (an action refined by practice) and a science (a type of knowledge refined by study) to reason and logic.
 Or, there is a certain art to reasoning with the science of logic.
 Or is there?!